Finnoscarmorgan/Mapping_Workshop/_sources/colonial_australian_statistical_data.md

 # Colonial Australian Statistical Data

 ## 1. Finding Colonial Statistical Data
-Blue Books
-Statistics or Statistical Returns, by the 1870s these had become the Statistical Registers.
-In accord with the powers conferred by the constitution of the Commonwealth of Australia, the Census and Statistics Act was passed in 1905.
-Under the authority of that Act, the Commonwealth Bureau of Census and Statistics was created in 1906
+Statistical registers underwent a number of changes across the 19th century.
+In 1906 the the Commonwealth Bureau of Census and Statistics was created that standardised reporting under the Census and Statistics Act (1905).
-Although the population and livestock of the colonies were usually counted annually, the countings, or musters, were carried out over a period of weeks and were more a general indication of numbers than an accurate record.

 ### [1.1 Australian Historical Population Statistics](https://www.abs.gov.au/AUSSTATS/abs@.nsf/Lookup/3105.0.65.001Main+Features12014?OpenDocument)